ErpNetDocs/tech/advanced/document-amounts/rows-weighting.md

 There's an additional amount VAT with a default percentage of **20%**.
 It doesn't reveal any data.

-In this case, no weights/coefficients are used for calculating and distributing the VAT amount.
-It's considered that all document rows have **100%** VAT, so you can have easier calculation formulas.
+In this case, no weights/coefficients are used for calculating and distributing the VAT amount. <br> It's considered that all document rows have **100%** VAT, so you can take advantage of easier calculation formulas.